SalishSeaCast/tools/docs/breaking_changes.rst

   .. _erddapy: https://ioos.github.io/erddapy/

-* The ``variables`` argument has been dropped from the :py:func:`evaltools.load_ferry_ERDDAP` function because custom variables selection was not fully implemented.
+* The ``variables`` argument has been dropped from the :py:func:`evaltools.load_ferry_ERDDAP` and  :py:func:`evaltools.load_ONC_node_ERDDAP` functions because custom variables selection was not fully implemented.

 .. _BreakingChangesVersion24.1: